Join now & save up to 80% on medication

 Type 1 and Type 2 diabetes are two very different conditions that have different causes and require different treatment.
 Type 1 diabetes is a life-long condition that has no clear cause and no cure.
 People with Type 1 diabetes cannot produce insulin on their own and require insulin injections for the rest of their lives.

-How Long Can a Type 2 Diabetic go Without Insulin?
+How Long Can a Type 2 Diabetic Go Without Insulin?

 However, if a Type 2 diabetic has started using insulin as part of their diabetes treatment, going without it may be dangerous.
 Type 2 diabetics may develop hyperglycemia (too much glucose, not enough insulin) if they do not properly manage their blood glucose levels.
 It can take days or weeks for hyperglycemia to develop.
 If untreated, hyperglycemia can damage the kidneys, heart, eyes, and nerves.
+HHS may be prevented by checking sugars periodically.

 Symptoms of hyperglycemia include: